The journey begun on my 81st day of travel. I had

 mountain top to the next with a mysterious air lingering all around us.

-And there it was, the first sign... we had to wait for half an hour because a car was stuck in the mud, and although entertaining to see how many men it took to get it out, we got covered in mud as well.
+how many men it took to get it out, we got covered in mud as well.

 It was 5 am and it was pouring rain.
 To top it off, we had